mxenabled/processor-tokens-client-quickstart/README.md

 # Processor Tokens Demo App

 This demo application is built in [ruby on rails][RoR].
-It will demonstrate the required steps that enable Payment Processing via one of our partners.
+It will demonstrate how to generate an _authorization code_ which enables sharing account data with one of our Processing Partners.

 Here's an overview of the flow and concepts will be shown
 1. Create a user via the MX API